russoedu/free-conference-app/README.md

 ![screenshot](./media/screenshot.png)

+## Download

+Download the app on [the packages page](https://github.com/russoedu/free-conference-app/releases)

 ## Configuration
 To run the app you need to configure the Google Sheet that will be displayed on the left size by clicking on `file` and then `Publish to the web`